AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <filter_and>
 .. index:: <filter_or>

-By default, an action can execute in any context in GPS.
-When the user selects the menu or key, GPS executes the action.
+By default, an action can execute in any context in GNAT Studio.
+When the user selects the menu or key, GNAT Studio executes the action.
 You can restrict when an action is permitted.
-If the current context does not permit the action, GPS displays an error message.
+If the current context does not permit the action, GNAT Studio displays an error message.

 You can use one of several types of restrictions:

 * Using macro arguments (see :ref:`Macro_arguments`).

-  If an action uses one of the macro arguments defined in the previous section, GPS checks that the information is available.
+  If an action uses one of the macro arguments defined in the previous section, GNAT Studio checks that the information is available.
 If not, it will not run any of the shell commands or external commands for that action.

-  For example, if you specified :file:`%F` as a parameter to a command, GPS checks there is a current file such as a currently selected file editor or a file node selected inside the :guilabel:`Project` view.
+  For example, if you specified :file:`%F` as a parameter to a command, GNAT Studio checks there is a current file such as a currently selected file editor or a file node selected inside the :guilabel:`Project` view.
   This filtering is automatic: you do not have to do anything else.